Yves Bissouma: Brighton and Hove Albion

 On 21 August, in Brighton's second match of the 2021–22 season he made his first Albion assist, to Neal Maupay in a 2–0 home victory over Watford.
 Bissouma scored his first goal of the season on 5 February 2022, putting Brighton one behind Tottenham in an eventual 3–1 away loss in the FA Cup fourth round.
-In April, he was suspended for Brighton's 3–0 away loss at Manchester City and 2–2 home drew against Southampton after picking up 10 yellow cards.
-Returning from suspension, Bissouma scored a 20-yard effort finding the bottom corner, scoring Albions third in the 3–0 away victory over Wolves taking Brighton's point tally to 44, breaking their record of 41 in the Premier League.
-A week later, Bissouma played the whole match of the 4–0 home win against Manchester United, which is tied for Brighton's biggest ever top flight victory.
+In April, he was suspended for Brighton's 3–0 away loss at Manchester City and 2–2 home drew against Southampton after picking up ten yellow cards.
+Returning from suspension, Bissouma scored a 20-yard effort finding the bottom corner, scoring Albions third in a 3–0 away victory over Wolves taking Brighton's point tally to 44, breaking their record of 41 in the Premier League.
+A week later, Bissouma played the whole match of the 4–0 home win against Manchester United, which at the time was tied for Brighton's largest top-flight victory.

 Tottenham Hotspur

 On 14 June 2022, Tottenham Hotspur agreed a £30m deal for Bissouma.
 Three days later, Tottenham confirmed the signing of Bissouma, with the Malian signing a four-year deal.
-On 6 August, Bissouma made his debut for the club in the Premier League, coming on as a second-half substitute in a 4–1 win over Southampton.
+On 6 August, Bissouma made his debut for the club, coming on as a second-half substitute in a 4–1 win over Southampton in the Premier League.

+Bissouma started the 2023–24 season with two-consecutive Man of the Match performances in the first two matches, against Brentford and Manchester United.

+On 24 August 2024, in his first appearance of the 2024–25 season, Bissouma scored his first competitive goal for Tottenham in a 4–0 home win over Everton.
+In a 4–0 away win against Manchester City on 23 November 2024, Bissouma was booked 14 seconds into the game after a foul on Phil Foden, which surpasses Sadio Mané's record in 2022 (15 seconds) of the quickest yellow card in the Premier League history.

+On 12 August 2025, Tottenham manager Thomas Frank announced Bissouma had been left out of the squad to face PSG in the European Super Cup due to persistent lateness.